sebajedi23/hdbscan/docs/prediction_tutorial.rst

 The result is a set of labels as you can see.
-Many of the points as classified as noise, but several are also assigned to clusters.
-This is a very fast operation, even with large datasets, as long the HDBSCAN object has the prediction data generated beforehand.
+Many of the points are classified as noise, but several are also assigned to clusters.
+This is a very fast operation, even with large datasets, as long as the HDBSCAN object has the prediction data generated beforehand.

 We can also visualize how this worked, coloring the new data points by